mutopsy/pwranova/README.md

 res_power_within

 # Mixed design: one between factor (2 levels) and two within factors (2 and 3 levels)
-# Show only selected terms with `target` if you want a compact output
+# Show only a selected term with `target` if you want a compact output
 res_power_mixed <- pwranova(
   nlevels_b = 2,
   nlevels_w = c(2, 3),